 Learn more about our journey since 2020, and access summit recordings, survey results, and working group publications.

-What the NRB will mean for our community
+What does the BDRC mean for our community?

 “This initiative is an exciting opportunity to accelerate research progress for people with bleeding disorders by bringing together all the right people, including those who are directly affected, to cooperate on urgent areas of research.”